Databeans/lighthouse/README.md

 - Moving forward, We are going to experiment with the store_sales table of the TPC-DS (size= 386 GB, total_file_count= 256).

-Before applying a selective filter on the “ss_item_sk” column of the table, we want to gain visibility on our query's performance before even running it (cutback on compute costs and time).
+Our objective is to gain visibility on our query's performance ( applying a selective filter on the “ss_item_sk” column of the table ) prior to execution.

 let’s extract the clustering metrics for the ss_item_sk column:
 <img src="https://miro.medium.com/v2/resize:fit:720/0*z6xIFpQK4NpWGNpt" alt="ss_item_sk clustering metrics"></img>